SegWitz/wordpress-course-certificate-verification-plugin/readme.txt

-=== Plugin Name ===
+=== Certificate Verification ===
-Contributors: SegWitz
+Contributors: segwitz
+Donate link: #
+Tags: certificate,verification
+Requires at least: 4.0
-Tested up to: 5.2
+Tested up to: 4.8
+Stable tag: trunk
-Requires PHP: 5.2.4
+Requires PHP: 5.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Admin can enter course certificate codes , and details in the panel and user can verify their certificate using the course code in the front end.

 == Description ==

-Admin can enter course certificate codes , and details in the panel and user can verify their certificate using the cource code in the front end.
+Admin can enter course certificate codes , and details in the panel and user can verify their certificate using the course code in the front end.

+1. To install the SegWitz Course Certificate Verification plugin click “Download” or download the plugin from this GitHub repo.
+– To install the plugin after downloading it via GitHub, navigate to Plugins → Add New → Upload Plugin and upload the segwitz course certificate verification.zip file.
+2. Once you’ve installed the plugin, activate it through the WordPress plugin panel.
+3. Please navigate to the Certificate Codes menu inside of your WordPress admin panel after activating, and enter the information of the certificate.
+5. After you’re done, copy and paste this shortcode: [get_certificate_search_form] in the page you want to display the search bar of the codes.
+6. Once the shortcode has been pasted, you can now go to the page and try searching the certificate information by inserting the code and hit search.
+7. You are done !
+Everything has been successfully integrate … !

 == Installation ==

-This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. To install the SegWitz Course Certificate Verification plugin click “Download” or download the plugin from this GitHub repo.
+– To install the plugin after downloading it via GitHub, navigate to Plugins → Add New → Upload Plugin and upload the segwitz course certificate verification.zip file.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Once you’ve installed the plugin, activate it through the WordPress plugin panel.
-1. Use the certificate codes screen to add and view course certificate codes
+3. Please navigate to the Certificate Codes menu inside of your WordPress admin panel after activating, and enter the information of the certificate.
+5. After you’re done, copy and paste this shortcode: [get_certificate_search_form] in the page you want to display the search bar of the codes.
+6. Once the shortcode has been pasted, you can now go to the page and try searching the certificate information by inserting the code and hit search.
+7. You are done !
+Everything has been successfully integrate … !

 == Frequently Asked Questions ==

-1. How to display certificate search form?

-Go to WP admin and click on certificate codes screen and there you will find shortcode of course certificate search form.
-Simple use that shotcode on page where you want to display search form.
+== Screenshots ==

+1. This screen shot shows the menu where users can enter the details of the certificate.
+2. This screenshot shows the list of all certificate data entered.
+3. This screenshot shows the front-end design on how it will appear for your visitors to check a certificate No.

+== Changelog ==

+== Upgrade Notice ==

+Contact us at hello@segwitz.com